jtebert/document-everything/docs/research/larvabots.md

 4. Install dependencies from `Tools > Manage Libraries...` by searching for the following:
    - [LIDAR library](https://github.com/pololu/vl53l0x-arduino): VL53L0X
    - SparkFun MPU-9250 9 DOF IMU Breakout
-5. Install LARVAbot library to use with your own code -
+5. Install LARVAbot library to use with your own code Arduino makes you do this by having the file in its libraries directory.
+You can clone the code repository directly into this location, but I prefer keeping the LARVAbot library code with the rest of the code.
+   - Clone the LARVAbot library wherever you want: `git clone git@github.com:jtebert/larvabot.git`
+   - Create a symlink to that in the Arduino libraries directory.
+(Recommend using the full path for the source here)
+     ```shell
+     ln -s [REPO_LOCATION]/Larva ~/Arduino/libraries
+     ```

 Sources: [Carlos Rodrigues Github](https://github.com/carlosefr/atmega)